alhajee/ckan/doc/maintaining/installing/install-from-source.rst

        pip install --upgrade pip

 c.
-Install the CKAN source code into your virtualenv.
+Install the FMLD source code into your virtualenv.

-   To install the latest stable release of CKAN (CKAN |current_release_version|),
+   To install the latest stable release of FMLD (FMLD |current_release_version|),
    run:

    .. parsed-literal::